Mineral industry of Peru

 Petróleos del Perú (PETROPERU S.A.) was created on July 24, 1969 (Law No. 17753) as a state-owned entity, dedicated sequentially to the transportation, refining, and commercialization of refined products and other derivatives of petroleum.
 On June 2, 2004, the Peruvian Congress (law No.28244) excluded PETROPERU S.A. from the privatization process and authorized its participation in the exploration and production of hydrocarbons.
 The state agency Perupetro S.A. was created on November 18, 1993 (Law No. 26221) to promote investments for hydrocarbon exploration and production in the country.
 Perupetro negotiates, signs, and administers hydrocarbon contracts, for which PETROPERU must compete with private firms as well.
 In 2006, PETROPERU invested $4.5 billion in the hydrocarbon sector.

 The mineral industry in Peru has also generated controversy.
 While the mineral industry has spurred national economic growth, it has also produced changes to the environment that compromise rural populations' livelihoods.
 As a result, there has been a rise in corporate-community conflict between extractive corporations and rural populations, primarily in the form of peasant protests.

+History

+1796 map of Peru showing mining "denuncios" or deputations.

+Pre-Hispanic early metallurgy flourished in two regions of South-America: the northern coast of Peru under the Sicán culture and in the Altiplano under the Tiwanaku.
+The Sicán produced arsenical bronze and the Tiwanaku produced tin bronze.
+A Sicán tomb at Huaca del Loro yielded grave goods of over 60 gold alloy ornaments and 489 cast copper-arsenic alloy agricultural tools weighing nearly 200 kg.
+Smelting occurred at dedicated sites such as Cerro Huaringa using wind-oriented “porrón” smelters.
+Basic copper metallurgy is however also known from earlier cultures such as the Wankarani and Chiripa from as early as the first centuries B.C., extending south into Huatacondo in northern Chile.